 Step 3: How To Perform Magento to Shopify Data Migration?

-Automated shopping cart migration service is the most advanced method currently to switch your online store from one eCommerce platform to another.
+Automated shopping cart migration service is the most advanced method to switch your online store from one eCommerce platform to another.

 You can migrate by yourself or have the specified expert team do it for you.
 LitExtension will carry out all your moving from Magento to Shopify process from the beginning to the end.